-This report is to provide a summary of the Museum's activities and achievement over the 12 months of the financial year and also to report on any important events after the end of the year and outline plans ahead.
+This report is to provide a summary of the Museum's activities and achievement of the 10 months of the financial year to the end of January 2020, noting that the Company's year-end has been altered.
+This makes it easier to finalise the year at a quiet time and also avoids future anomalies of two Easters falling in one financial year.
+This report also reports on important events after the end of the year and outlines plans ahead.